emw7/flexms/README.md

 ## platform-telemetry

-TODO: after the refactoring (  a framework built after [Open Telemetry](https://opentelemetry.io/) traces concepts)
+TODO: produce documentation only after the refactoring (  a framework built after [Open Telemetry](https://opentelemetry.io/) traces concepts)
 **STATUS**: to be refactored
 **Dependencies**: platform-log